PlayeRom/flightgear-addon-logbook/README.md

 For FlightGear 2024.1 and newer, the add-on provides an "Export Logbook to CSV" menu item that will export all data from the SQLite database to a CSV file, allowing you to process this data in a spreadsheet.

+This option will create two CSV files:

+1. the first in the format `export-YYYY-MM-DD-HH-mm-SS-logbook.csv` (suffix "logbook") for the Logbook table,
+2. the second `export-YYYY-MM-DD-HH-mm-SS-tracker.csv` (suffix "tracker") for the flight analysis table.

+The relationship between the files is that the "tracker" CSV file contains a `Logbook ID` column that contains the `ID` column identifiers from the "logbook" CSV file.

-The CSV file will be in the format `logbook-export-YYYY-MM-DD-HH-mm-SS.csv` and will be saved in the same directory as the SQLite files.
-The timestamp is taken from the moment the export was made.
+These files will be saved in the same directory as the SQLite file.
+The timestamp is taken from the time the export was made and is identical for both related files.

 ## NOTE